InsertX2k/pynightcore/README.md

 There is only 1 limit to this program (Which can sometimes be considered annoying for some people), it is that you must have your song as a `wav` file, also, the output will be a `wav` file, it is not really that annoying because the `wav` audio format can be played on anything, and it can be opened by all video editing software. <br/>

+It can edit `.mp3` Audio files if you have `ffmpeg` installed on your computer and added to the **SYSTEM** `Path`, but in case you don't have it installed, you will have to use Software like [Format Factory](http://www.pcfreetime.com/formatfactory/index.php?language=en) to convert your `.mp3` file to `.wav` format, If you do have any other alternatives feel free to use them. <br/>

 ## License <br/>